cwentz12/Breast-Cancer-Machine-Learning-Model/README.md

 2) We can also experiment with combining features in some way
 3) We could experiment with other types of models like a Random Forest model and compare results to select a champion model

-The insights can also be used for:
+The insights can also be used:
-* further breast cancer research
+* For further breast cancer research
-* to help spot early warning signs of malignant cells in patients
+* To help spot early warning signs of malignant cells in patients
-* to help in the development of breast cancer treatment options
+* To help in the development of breast cancer treatment options